Last Updated on December 12, 2022 by Dave Schoenbeck

 - The obvious benefit: a person with less experience can usually be hired for a smaller salary than someone with a long work history.
 Ideally, this person will be motivated by regular raises to do their job well and go above and beyond.

-In my personal opinion, when choosing to hire for potential or experience, the best long-term solution is to hire the less experienced employee.
+In my opinion, when choosing to hire for potential or experience, the best long-term solution is to hire the less experienced employee.
 As long as you choose a candidate with genuine potential for growth, you’ll have an employee you can shape to suit your company’s needs while giving them the resources they need to thrive.
 It’s a win-win.